David Cox FAIA

 David was elected to the American Institute of Fellows (FAIA) in 1994.
 In 2009, he received the Washington AIA Chapter’s Centennial Medal, the highest honor they bestow on an individual member, in recognition of his significant impact on the region’s built environment.

-David currently serves on the Old Georgetown Board of the Commission of Fine Arts.
+David also previously served on the Old Georgetown Board of the Commission of Fine Arts.